lumeland/blog/posts/lume-3.md

 site.use(esbuild()); // Only main.ts is bundled
 ```

-This change affects to the following plugins: `svgo`, `transform_images`,
+This change affects the `svgo`, `transform_images`, `picture`, `postcss`,
-`picture`, `postcss`, `sass`, `tailwindcss`, `unocss`, `esbuild` and `terser`.
+`sass`, `tailwindcss`, `unocss`, `esbuild` and `terser` plugins.

 ## One JSX library

 Lume started supporting `JSX` as a template engine thanks to the `jsx` plugin
 that uses React under the hood.
-Some versions later the plugin `jsx_preact` was
+Later, the `jsx_preact` plugin was added to use
-added to use Preact, a smaller and more performant alternative to React.
+Preact, a smaller and more performant alternative to React.

 Having two JSX plugins for the same purpose is useless and adds unnecessary
-complexity (for example combined with MDX plugin).
+complexity (for example, combined with the MDX plugin).

 Moreover, both libraries are frontend-first libraries, with features like hooks,
-event callbacks, hydration, etc, that are not supported at building time and
+event callbacks, hydration, etc, that are not supported at build time, so some
-some people were confused about what they can do or not in Lume.
+people were confused about what they can or cannot do in Lume.

 Lume 3 has only one JSX library, and it's not React or Preact.
 It's
 [SSX](https://github.com/oscarotero/ssx/), a TypeScript library created
 specifically for static sites which is faster than React and Preact
 ([See Benchmarks](https://github.com/oscarotero/ssx/actions/runs/13022300332/job/36325328553#step:7:22))
 and more ergonomic.
-It allows to create of asynchronous components, insert raw
+It allows creating asynchronous components, inserting raw
 code like `<!doctype html>`, and comes with great documentation including all
 HTML elements and attributes, with links to MDN.

 And because Lume has only one JSX library, the MDX plugin works automatically
-without needing to use the JSX plugin before.
+without needing to enable a specific JSX plugin before.

 > [!note]
 >